Anchoring System Assessment

 - How much Anchor Rope do I need?

-The Jimmy Green Guide to Selecting your Anchor Chain and compatible Anchor Rope size
+The Jimmy Green Guide to Selecting your Anchor Chain and compatible Anchor Rope Size

 - Find the column in the table below that best represents your Boat Length Overall.

 - Compare your displacement with the tonnage listed.

 - If the displacement is greater than displayed in your column in the table, or the yacht is a multihull, consider moving across to the next column to increase the diameter.

 - Consider the worst-case scenario for your anticipated Anchoring - this will dictate whether you go for the minimum required or the 'belt and braces' approach

 - Select your Anchor Chain size first.
-The guide indicates the compatible rope diameter.
+Then, the guide indicates the compatible rope diameter.